MFA Registration

 3. Select Security key - Sign in using a USB, Bluetooth, or NFC device

-4. Follow the on-screen prompts to set up your security key.
+4. Follow the on-screen prompts to register your security key.

 Print Article